Batman Unmasked Wikimedia

 Vasquez Rocks Natural Area Park is a perfect place to make someone disappear.
 It’s a 932-acre park located in the Sierra Pelona Mountains.

-Needless to say, it’s known for its rock formations, the result of sedimentary layering and later seismic uplift.
+it’s known for its rock formations, the result of sedimentary layering and later seismic uplift.
 It’s located near the town of Agua Dulce.
 You can see it from the Antelope Valley Freeway if you’re driving by.

 Holy Nature Trail, That’s No Ordinary Park | Bronson Canyon

 This next park gives “More Than Just Parks” a whole new meaning.
 Bronson Canyon is located in the southwest section of Griffith Park near the north end of Canyon Drive.
-Now take a close look at the photo above.
+Now take a close look at the photo below.

 If you’re shaking your head and saying to yourself, “It can’t be,” keep in mind that the filmmakers had to film in a manner which shows the entrance at an angle because, as you can see from the photo, it’s a very short tunnel.